Vyral/robert-mack/_posts/2022-04-21-buyers-cant-rely-on-emotions-in-this-market.md

 date: 2022-04-21 14:42:41
 tags:
   - Home Buyer Tips
-excerpt: Here’s how buyers can take out their emotions and get serious.
+excerpt: How homebuyers can lessen their emotions to get a great deal.
 enclosure:
 pullquote: >-
   If you’re shopping for a primary residence, your monthly payment should be